pivotal/docs-tap/tanzu-build-service/install-tbs.md

     - `IAM-ROLE-ARN` is the AWS IAM role ARN for the role configured in the previous step.
     For example, `arn:aws:iam::xyz:role/my-install-role`.

-1. The developer namespace requires configuration for Tanzu Application Service to use AWS IAM authentication for ECR.
+1. The developer namespace requires configuration for Tanzu Application Platform to use AWS IAM authentication for ECR.
 Configure an AWS IAM role that has read and write access to the registry location where workload images will be stored.